Renondedju/Ruken/readme.md

 # Ruken

 Ruken a is fully asynchronous, data oriented Vulkan based game engine.
 Link to the latest release [here](https://github.com/Renondedju/Ruken/releases).
+This is a toy project meant for experimentation.

 ## Main Features

-This project is meant for experimentation

 ### Executive System